kumagai-group/pydefect/docs_rst/tutorial.rst

     pydefect s -p ../unitcell/structure_opt/CONTCAR-finish --matrix 2 1 1

 The matrix is applied to the conventional cell.
+Note, again, that if the symmetry is changed using an anisotropic supercell, the following symmetry analysis is generally incorrect.

 If one wants to know the conventional cell, type

 ::

-    pydefect s -p ../unitcell/structure_opt/CONTCAR-finish --matrix 1
+    vise si -p ../unitcell/structure_opt/CONTCAR-finish -c

-See the help for more details.
+See the help message for more details.

-The :code:`supercell_info.json` file contains the full information on the supercell, which can be seen by using the :code:`pydefect_print` command,
+Since json files are generally less readable than yaml files, we implement the :code:`pydefect_print` command to generate readable command lines from json files, which can be used as follows,

 ::

     pydefect_print supercell_info.json

+The :code:`supercell_info.json` file is then shown as follows:

 ::